Brazil holds historic election with Lula against Bolsonaro | Politics

 Gustavo Petro in Colombia, Gabriel Boric in Chile and Pedro Castillo in Peru are among the left-leaning leaders in the region who have recently assumed power.

+At one point, Bolsonaro claimed to possess evidence of fraud, but never presented any, even after the electoral authority set a deadline to do so.
+He said as recently as Sept.
+18 that if he doesn't win in the first round, something must be “abnormal.”
+The two frontrunners have key bases of support: evangelicals and white men for Bolsonaro, and women, minorities and the poor for da Silva.

-Da Silva, 76, will vote in Sao Paulo state, where he was once a metalworker and union leader.
-He rose from poverty to the presidency and is credited with building an extensive social welfare program during his 2003-2010 tenure that helped lift tens of millions into the middle class.
+Da Silva, 76, was once a metalworker who rose from poverty to the presidency and is credited with building an extensive social welfare program during his 2003-2010 tenure that helped lift tens of millions into the middle class.

 But he is also remembered for his administration's involvement in vast corruption scandals that entangled politicians and business executives.
 Da Silva's own convictions for corruption and money laundering led to 19 months imprisonment, sidelining him from the 2018 presidential race that polls indicated he had been leading against Bolsonaro.
 The Supreme Court later annulled da Silva's convictions on the grounds that the judge was biased and colluded with prosecutors.

+“I didn't like the scandals in his first administration, never voted for the Workers' Party again.
+Now I will, because I think he was unjustly jailed and because Bolsonaro is such a bad president that it makes everyone else look better.”
+Speaking after casting his ballot in São Bernardo do Campo, the manufacturing hub in Sao Paulo state where he was a union leader, da Silva recalled that four years ago he was imprisoned and unable to vote.

+“I want to try to make the country return to normality, try to make this country again take care of its people,” he told reporters.

-Bolsonaro, who will vote in Rio de Janeiro, grew up in a modest family before joining the army.
-He eventually turned to politics after being forced out of the military for openly pushing to raise servicemen's pays.
+Bolsonaro grew up in a lower-middle-class family before joining the army.
+He turned to politics after being forced out of the military for openly pushing to raise servicemen's pay.
 During his seven terms as a fringe lawmaker in Congress' lower house, he regularly expressed nostalgia for the country's two-decade military dictatorship.

 His overtures to the armed forces have raised concern that his possible rejection of election results could be backed by top brass.